Get Answers to Our Most Frequently Asked Questions About Construction Accident Claims in Pittsburgh, Allegheny County, and Throughout Western PA

-Construction sites are some of the most dangerous workplaces in America, posing a high risk of injury when safety standards are not followed rigorously.
-Unfortunately, the companies that own most construction sites and employ construction workers are frequently motivated by profit, so that they may cut corners and risk worker safety in the process.
-At Matzus Law LLC, we have over 20 years’ worth of experience successfully helping construction accident victims navigate the workers’ compensation system and pursue alternative options for recovering a compensation package that is both fair and fully accounts for all costs associated with your injuries.
-If you have questions about a construction accident in Pittsburgh or elsewhere in Western Pennsylvania, we have answers.
+Construction sites are some of the most dangerous workplaces in America, posing a high risk of injury when general safety standards are not followed rigorously.
+Unfortunately, the companies that own most construction sites and employ construction workers are frequently motivated by profit, so they may cut corners and risk worker safety in the process.
+At Matzus Law, LLC, we have over 20 years’ worth of experience successfully helping construction accident victims navigate the workers’ compensation system and pursuing alternative options for recovering a compensation package that is both fair and fully accounts for all costs associated with your injuries.
+If you have your own construction accident FAQs, we have answers.
+Contact us today for a free consultation.

 First, you should seek immediate medical attention for your injuries and follow all doctor’s orders with respect to the recommended treatment plan.
 You should also report your injury to your supervisor as soon as possible to protect your right to receive workers’ compensation benefits and prevent future questions regarding the origin of your injuries.
 Keeping a detailed log that documents what happened, the injuries you have sustained and your entire recovery process generally can be useful.
 If possible, ask a coworker to take photos of the accident scene if you are physically unable.
 Finally, you should call an experienced construction site accident lawyer to explore options for making sure you receive full compensation for your injuries.